siyuan-note/user-guide-en_US/General Operations/Import and Export.md

 ## Export

 Copy (Ctrl C) in the editor is ((20200924100600-knx7ub0 "formatted Markdown text")).
-If you need to export standard Markdown files, you can right-click on the file tree document and select "Export".
 If you need to export automatically during editing, please check "Auto Export" in `Settings - Export`.

+Right-click and select "Export" after selecting the document in the file tree:

+* Markdown: Markdown files complying with GFM/CommonMark standards
-The right-click export on the file tree also supports packaging Markdown and its associated resource files through [TextBundle](http://textbundle.org), which can provide better Markdown migration.
+* [TextBundle](http://textbundle.org): Package Markdown and its associated resource files to provide better Markdown migration
+* PDF

+If you need to export more formats, please complete via [Pandoc](https://pandoc.org).

 {: id="20200924100808-j9sddk9" type="doc"}